Islamic State group calls on followers to avenge Syria siege

-BAGHOUZ, Syria (AP) — Besieged by U.S.-backed forces in their last foothold in Syria, Islamic State militants are calling on supporters across the world to stage attacks in their defense, according to a newly released audio recording.
+BAGHOUZ, Syria (AP) — Besieged in their last foothold in eastern Syria, Islamic State militants issued a defiant message calling on supporters around the world to carry out attacks in their defense.
+The once mighty group tried to enshrine an image for the future after defeat, depicting its crumbling domain as the one place ruled by "God's law" and promising it would one day be victorious.

-The recording, purportedly from IS, came as the Kurdish-led Syrian Democratic Forces continued to face stiff resistance Tuesday from IS gunmen.
-The U.S.-backed fighters tried to push deeper into the village of Baghouz on the eastern bank of the Euphrates River.
+The messaging came in an audio recording and video released online by militants said to be inside the village of Baghouz, where they have been besieged for weeks and, in the past few days, under stepped up assault and bombardment by the U.S.-backed Syrian Democratic Forces.

+At sunset Tuesday, mortar blasts and clashes resumed after a daytime lull.
+Flares lit the sky as the sound of heavy guns echoed off a nearby hilltop.
+An Associated Press team saw convoys of trucks of SDF fighters moving on roads leading to Baghouz, apparently heading to the front lines.

+Another official, who goes by the name Adnan Afrin, said a large number of fighters were among the evacuees.
+Adnan Afrin said one front of the battle zone was left quiet to allow those surrendering but that clashes continued elsewhere.

-Britain-based Syrian Observatory for Human Rights, a war monitor, said some 350 people had left the IS-held area Tuesday, including 120 IS fighters.
+Britain-based Syrian Observatory for Human Rights, which monitors Syria's war, said some 350 people left the IS-held area Tuesday, including 120 IS fighters.
 The group said those who left included citizens of Lebanon and Morocco.

 On the ground, commanders say they have been hindered by IS sniper fire but are relying more on airstrikes and heavy weaponry, rather than ground forces, to push IS to surrender.

-Argish al-Deiri, an SDF commander in Baghouz who identified himself by his nom de guerre, told The Associated Press on Tuesday that his men advanced overnight and secured some positions on the edge of a tent settlement where IS militants are making their last stand.
+An SDF commander who identified himself by his nom de guerre Argish al-Deiri told The Associated Press on Tuesday that his men advanced overnight and secured some positions on the edge of a tent settlement where IS militants are making their last stand.

 "We entered the camp, then stopped," he said.
 "There was resistance, and we withdrew.
 The planes struck the ammunition depot," setting off explosions that halted the push.